Uphold business ethics and integrity

 Read more

-This online content about our Integrated Report should be read in conjunction with PMI’s Integrated Report 2022.
-Unless otherwise indicated, the data contained herein cover our operations worldwide for the full calendar year 2022 or reflect the status as of December 31, 2022.
-Where not specified, data comes from PMI financials, non-financials, or estimates.
-Unless explicitly stated, the data, information, and aspirations referenced do not incorporate PMI’s Vectura Fertin Pharma business (consolidating the 2021 acquisitions of wellness and healthcare companies Fertin Pharma A/S, Vectura Group plc., and OtiTopic, Inc.), nor the late 2022 acquisition of Swedish Match AB.
-Please also refer to 'This report at a glance' on page 2 of the Integrated Report 2022 for more information.
+This online content about our Integrated Report should be read in conjunction with PMI’s Integrated Report 2023.
+This report includes metrics that are subject to measurement uncertainties due to inherent limitations in the nature and methods for data collection and measurement.
+The precision of different collection and measurement techniques may also vary.
+This report includes data or information obtained from external sources or third parties.
+Unless otherwise indicated, the data contained herein cover our operations worldwide for the full calendar year 2023 or reflect the status as of December 31, 2023.
+Where not specified, data comes from PMI financials, nonfinancials, or estimates.
+Unless explicitly stated, the data, information, and aspirations referenced in online content do not incorporate PMI’s wellness and healthcare business, Vectura Fertin Pharma.
+Regarding the Swedish Match acquisition, completed late 2022, unless otherwise indicated, online content does not include information pertaining to their sustainability performance.
+Please also refer to "This report at a glance" on page 2 of PMI's Integrated Report 2023 for more information.
 Aspirational targets and goals do not constitute financial projections, and achievement of future results is subject to risks, uncertainties and inaccurate assumptions, as outlined in our forward-looking and cautionary statements on page 214.
-In the Integrated Report 2022 and in related communications, the terms “materiality,” “material,” and similar terms, when used in the context of economic, environmental, and social topics, are defined in the referenced sustainability standards and are not meant to correspond to the concept of materiality under the U.S. securities laws and/or disclosures required by the U.S. Securities and Exchange Commission.
+In PMI's Integrated Report 2023 and in related communications, the terms “materiality,” “material,” and similar terms are defined in the referenced sustainability standards and are not meant to correspond to the concept of materiality under the U.S. securities laws and/or disclosures required by the U.S. Securities and Exchange Commission.

 Share this article